jmunyan/TIM/readme.txt

 Goals:
     Primary:
-        Create an inventory management system capable of tracking items, their position in storage, and their associated jobs
+        Create an inventory management system capable of tracking items, their position in storage, and their associated jobs this has shifted to be more about the jobs than the inventory due to current/future needs.

     Secondary:
-        stay up to date on software development skills and put something on my personal GitHub for employers to see
+        stay up to date on software development skills and put something on my personal GitHub for potential employers to see

 Requirements:
     Security:
-        has working passwords and tokens, with future proofed components that allow for use of third party sign-in (eg google or other company email parameters) can be launched in a private local subnet separate user accounts with 2 or more levels of user permissions possibly make it company specific what they're called, put requirements below with potential names admin/1 - can do what they want office/2 - data entry for jobs and inventory but no company parameters recieving/3 - data entry for inventory but not for jobs. (can link to already created jobs)
+        has working passwords and tokens (OAUTH 2.0), with future proofed components that allow for use of third party sign-in (eg google or other company email parameters) can be launched in a private local subnet or hosted on a server separate user accounts with 2 or more levels of user permissions possibly make it company specific what they're called, put requirements below with potential names admin/1 - can do what they want manager/2 - can do anything except change company parameters captain/3 - can use all job related tools except to remove/create jobs worker/4 - can update jobs but nothing else, can add notes but cannot edit them

     UI:
         excel type data entry for actual inventory (PrimeReact DataGrid or something similar)